gumpu/machine-learning-cookbook/README.md

 machine-learning-cookbook
 =========================

-Cook book show how to use many different machine learning algorithms and evaluates their performance.
+Cook book that shows how to use many different machine learning algorithms and evaluates their performance.